cse110-fa22-group28/cse110-fa22-group28/specs/pitch/pitch.md

 ## The User

-**General Theme (to be expanded upon in user-centered thinking docs):** Our team is aiming to help people with the following characteristics:
+*Overall our team aims to help people with the following characteristics:*
 - They have a lot of chores but they're too busy (e.g. with all the cse 110 homework) to do them
 - They have a lack of motivation to do chores because other things are more important/fun
 - They're unable to get their chores organized (e.g. don't know which one is most important/needs to be done first)
+- They forget which chores they need to do, or how to do those chores
 - They want to distribute chores amongst their roommates

+*This section provides a further description of possible users, the problems they may face, and the way that the app can solve those problems.*

 ### Personas
+*The characteristics of some possible users are described here.*

 Name: Kentucky Grandpa <br>
 Age, gender: 67, man<br>